trusche/httplog/README.md

   config.logger = Rails.logger
 end
 ```

+If you're running a (hopefully patched) legacy Rails 3 app, you may need to set
+`config.logger_method = :add` due to its somewhat unusual logger.

 You can colorize the output to make it stand out in your logfile, either with a single color
 for the text: